Emanuele Olivieri

-Emanuele Olivieri (born 2 August 2008 in Canelli) is an Italian racing driver.
-He is the 2025 F4 Middle East champion.
+Emanuele Olivieri (born 2 August 2008 in Canelli) is an Italian racing driver who last competed in the Formula Regional European Championship for R-ace GP.

+Olivieri is the 2025 F4 Middle East and the 2026 FREC champion.

 He is the godson of three-time 24 Hours of Le Mans winner Rinaldo Capello and is part of Oliver Victor Kristensen's 5P Agency.

 Career

-Karting
+Karting (2019–2023)

 Ahead of 2020, it was announced that Olivieri would step up to WSK-organized championships.
 In his first full year in WSK championships, he finished seventh in the WSK Open Cup and eighth in the 25th edition of Trofeo Ayrton Senna.

-In 2021, Olivieri won the Trofeo Andrea Margutti in 60 Mini, finished runner-up in WSK Champions Cup and WSK Super Master Series and placed third in WSK Euro Series.
+In 2021, Olivieri won the Andrea Margutti Trophy in 60 Mini, finished runner-up in WSK Champions Cup and WSK Super Master Series and placed third in WSK Euro Series.

 Stepping up to OKJ for 2022, Olivieri had a difficult year, but won the WSK Final Cup towards the end of the year.
 Moving to OK in 2023, Olivieri finished fifth in the South Garda Winter Cup and eighth in the WSK Champions Cup before joining Birel ART ahead of the final round of the Champions of the Future series.

 Near the end of his karting career, Olivieri attended the Ferrari Driver Academy scout camp and the Richard Mille Young Talent Academy shootout, while also winning the 20° Supercorso Federale after impressing in the FDA scout camp.